danialowen/danialowen.github.io/ABM.md

 Above, is a GIF which demonstrates the final outcome of my condition-controlled ABM model.
 This model displays 10 individual Sheep (agents) eating away at the environment until each Sheep is full.
 This model is controlled by functions in the ["agentframework.py file"](https://github.com/danialowen/Leeds_Assignment_1) and the agents are made to:

 - Move each sheep in a direction determined by the value of the random number produced.
-For example, each random number has a value ranging from 0 to 1 and a random number value greater than 0.5 moves the agent's x or y coordinates by +1, whereas, a random number value less than 0.5 moves each agent's x or y coordinates by -1.
+The Sheep have a 50% chance of moving in either direction.

 - The sheep moves in a raster grid 100x100, for which I have added a "%100" remainder after the move function so that the sheep do not exceed the figure's boundaries.